-Issue / Opportunity Responses and Actions Timeframe Strategic planning for recovery 50.
-Educate the Group in respect of the requirements of the 2016 amendments to the CDEM Act 2002 and the 'Strategic Planning for Recovery' Director's Guideline which require local authorities to prepare communities for recovery.
-2018/19 Gaps in Recovery Arrangements 51.
+Issue / Opportunity Responses and Actions Timeframe Strategic planning for recovery Gaps in Recovery Arrangements 51.
 Complete an audit of the Group Recovery arrangements against the legislative requirements and relevant recovery related Director's Guidelines and information.
-2018/19 52.
+2018/19

 Update Local Recovery Plans in line with the legislation and Group Plan.
-A work programme for strategic planning for recovery activity must be set.
-2019/20 53.
-Report on achievements against Recovery Plan actions.
+A work program strategic planning for recovery activity must ime for 3.
+Report on achievements against Recovery Pl an actions.
 Annually.
-Clarify coordination between controllers and recovery managers 54.
-Develop protocol for Controllers and Recovery Managers to transition from response to recovery.
-2018/19
+Clarify coordination between controllers and recovery managers 4.
+Develop protocol for Controllers and Recove Managers to transition from response to rec